Nancy Gordon: Service

 and chair of the Committee on the Status of Women in the Economics Profession of the American Economic Association from 1985 to 1987.
 She has also served on the board of directors of Worldwide Assurance for Employees of Public Agencies, a nonprofit insurance association for federal employees, from 1982 to 1990, including a term as president of the board.

 Recognition

-In 2000, Gordon was listed as a Fellow of the American Statistical Association.
+In September 2000, Gordon was elected as a Fellow of the American Statistical Association.
 She is also an elected member of the International Statistical Institute.